matsim-org/parallelMATSim/README.md

 ### Setup

-This is meant to work together with the 'parallelMatsim' branch of the 'matsim' repository.
+This is meant to work together with the `parallelMatsim` branch of the 'matsim' repository.

 Some steps that I remember to set this up: